tlietz/collaborlist/README.md

 # Collaborlist

-Make lists for personal use, or collaborate on them with others all within a browser.
+Make lists for personal use, or collaborate on them with others, all from within a browser window.
-You can check items off on the list, or strikethrough them.
+Check items off on the list, or strikethrough them.
-The list is updated in real time if someone adds an item.
+The list is updated in real time.

 I personally use this for groceries.
 Once I put an item into my cart, I check it off the list.